AttackOnJasper/University-notes/notes/aws/aws.md

     * use Root Account
     * attach policies to groups (all users would have the policy)
     * store credentials in git / code

+# Amazon Cognito
+* Acts as a broker that allows authenticated users to access AWS resources
+* User Pool Authentication
+* Standard attributes MUST be specified during creation of the user pool
+    * e.g. address, birthdate, email, family name, etc.
+* Can allow sign-in via other platforms such as Facebook, LinkedIn, or Google.